Account Recovery

 Your Data Protection

-How your data is kept safe, what your PIN does, and what happens if you lose access.
+How your data is kept safe, what your PIN does, device keys, and what happens if you lose access.

 Ban Lists and Spam Prevention